wiredrive/wiredrive-player/readme.txt

 == Upgrade Notice ==

-= 3.0b1 =
+= 3.0 =
 * Addressed all outstanding bugs and added additional features.
-* See the 3.0b1 changelog above for a complete list of changes.
+* See the 3.0, 3.0b1, and 3.0b2 changelog above for a complete list of changes.
 * See Backwards Compatability section above before upgrading.

 = 2.2.6 =